Data Validation

 Overview

-A good mindset when creating applications is to validate your end-user's input.
-Data validation is how you ensure that data entered into your system is correct.
-End-users could enter incorrect information because of a keyboard mishap or general misunderstanding.
-If your application accepts any input in any field, the result may be unusable data.
+In the application development process, end-user data validation is essential.
+It ensures that the data entered into your system is accurate and reliable.
+End-users might enter incorrect information because of keyboard errors or general misunderstanding.
+If your application accepts any input in any field without validation, it can result in unusable data.

 Data Type Validation

-The first part of your validation journey starts with the component you drag and drop to your canvas.
-It's best practice to use a component that best matches the data you're gathering.
-For instance, Number, Date, and Email confirm that end-users input the correct data type.
+The first part of your validation journey begins with the component you add to the Module Builder canvas.
+It's important to use a component that best matches the data you're gathering.
+For example, the Number, Date Input, and Email components confirm that end-users input the correct data type.
 When you select a component that specifies a data type, you do not have to build separate validation.

-For example, for email addresses, you'll want to use an Email component.
-This component verifies whether an end-user has entered all 4 parts of a valid email address.
-The parts include: username, @ symbol, domain name, and top-level domain name (.com, .org).
-A message below the field lets your end-user know that the email address is not complete.
-While the component verifies the format is correct, it does not check if the email address is real.
+When gathering email addresses, you'll use an Email component.
+This component verifies whether an end-user has entered all four parts of a valid email address.
+The parts include the username, @ symbol, domain name, and top-level domain name (.com, .org).
+A message below the field lets your end-user know that the email address is incomplete or incorrect.
+While the component verifies the format is correct, it cannot verify that the email address is active or real.

 Component Validation Panel

-Data validation isn't your only validation option.
+Data validation is not the only validation option.
 Input components also include input-related validation settings.
 For example, requiring input or setting a minimum or maximum input length.
-Let’s take a closer look at the settings available on the Validation panel.
+Let’s explores the settings available in a component's Validation panel.

 Required